 Using the Folio Builder

-- Adding packaged articles to the folio.
+- Adding and importing horizontal and vertical articles to the folio